Sunday, December 29, 2013

 The Mystery of the Cocaine Mummy

-This is an interesting show which was controversial and still is, Whether the mummy really took cocaine or was handled by some person in past who ingested cocaine.
-The program features Dr. Rosalie David from Manchester Museum Mummy project.
+This is an interesting show, which was controversial and still is.
+Whether the mummy really took cocaine or was handled by someone in the past who ingested cocaine.
+The program features Dr. Rosalie David from the Manchester Museum Mummy project.

 Thursday, December 5, 2013